altaywtf/altay-dot-wtf/data/cv.md

 #### put.io \(Jan 2022 - Now\)

 - After three years in Berlin, I took a break from work and moved to a warm seaside district (Bodrum) in Turkey to lighten the psychological effects of the pandemic.
-- I've also re-started working full-time at put.io, which I've been a part of since 2017 and kept working on the side when I moved to Berlin in 2018.
+- I've started focusing full-time on put.io, which I've been a part of since 2017 and kept working on the side when I moved to Berlin in 2018.
 - Managing the frontend monorepo that produces apps for web, iOS, Apple TV, Android TV, Chromecast, Roku, and various smart TV platforms.
 - Building open-source utilities such as JavaScript / Swift SDKs, browser and Raycast extensions.

 #### Klarna \(May 2019 - Aug 2021\)

-#### _Senior Engineer at Consumer Deals (Jan 2020 - Aug 2021)_
+#### _Senior Engineer at Consumer Deals (Jan 2021 - Aug 2021)_

 - Switched to a product team focusing on Shopping Growth that I built the MVP back in 2019.